 - Image: image 1 and image 2

-Now that you know what it is, I recommend that you stay away from them.
-Every time I’ve taken the winning elements from each multivariate test and made them the default version, I never seen the increase in conversion that the testing tool is showing that I should get.
-I’ve tried this with multiple tools and have had statistical significant results, but the results never equate into huge revenue increases.
+Now that you know what it is, I recommend that you stay away from it.
+Every time I’ve taken the winning elements from each multivariate test and made them the default version, I’ve never seen the increase in conversion that the testing tool is showing I should get.
+I’ve tried this with multiple tools and have had statistically significant results, but the results never equated into huge revenue increases.

-You can try out multivariate tests, but I personally never find them to work in my favor.
+You can try multivariate tests, but I personally never find them to work in my favor.

 Lesson #5: Don’t optimize for conversions, optimize for revenue

 When you are running tests, you’ll quickly get an understanding of how a conversion decrease can increase revenue.
-The quickest way to do this is to increases you prices.
+The quickest way to do this is to increase your prices.

 For example, assume that you sell flowers online.
-Out of every 1000 people that visit your website, 5% convert into a paid customer.
-And because you charge $10 for each flower you sell, you end up making $500 in revenue for every thousand visitors.
+Out of every 1,000 people that visit your website, 5% convert into paid customers.
+Because you charge $10.00 for each flower you sell, you end up making $500 in revenue for every thousand visitors.

-Now lets assume you decide to increase your prices to $20 per flower.
-Due to your increased prices, now out of every 1000 people that visit your website, only 3% convert into a paid customer.
-In this scenario you make $600 in revenue for every thousand people that visit your website.
+Let’s assume you decide to increase your prices to $20.00 per flower.
+Due to your increased prices, now out of every 1,000 people that visit your website, only 3% convert into paid customers.
+In this scenario, you make $600 in revenue for every thousand people that visit your website.
 Even though you conversion rate went down from 5% to 3%, you still were able to make more money by increasing your prices.